oraichain/docs-site/docs/ProtocolMessages.md

 Parameter | Type | Description
 ---------|----------|---------
 RequestID | `string` | the unique identifier of this oracle request, as specified by the client.
 This same unique ID will be sent back to the requester with the oracle response.
 This field is filled automatically, so the user does not need to care about this.
-ContractName | `string` | The unique name identifier of the oracle script.
+OracleScriptName | `string` | The unique name identifier of the oracle script.
 Creator | `sdk.AccAddress` | The address of the message's sender or creator of this request.
 ImageHash | `string` | The image hash stored on IPFS.
 Each validator will collect the actual image using this hash to send to the AI data sources.
 ImageName | `string` | The image name to send to the AI data sources.